angelatsai1214/cse15l-lab-reports/lab-report-2-week-1.md

 ## Get your Username and Password for CSE15L Account
+1. Go to the website [Educational Technology Services](https://sdacs.ucsd.edu/~icc/index.php).
-1. Enter your UCSD active directly username and your student ID to lookup your account
+2. Enter your UCSD active directly username and your student ID to lookup your account.
-2. Jot down your username
+3. Jot down your username, best to memorize it even!
-3. Reset your password on [Educational Technology Services](https://sdacs.ucsd.edu/~icc/index.php)
+3. Reset your password.
-4. Wait for at least 5 minutes
+4. Wait for at least 5 minutes.

 ## Setup the Working Environment
 1. Follow this link to download [Visual Studio Code](https://code.visualstudio.com/) on your computer.